agrc/gis.utah.gov/_posts/2021-08-30-census-2020-redistricting-data.md

 ### Data for everyone
 {: .text-left}

-While PL 94-171 Summary File data is released under the banner of redistricting, let's not overlook that It's the first wave of census demographic data and it's wide open for use in any scenario that you can dream up.
+While PL 94-171 Summary File data is released under the banner of redistricting, let's not overlook that it's the first wave of census demographic data and it's open for use in any scenario that you can dream up.

 You can find more information on this data, including how to access it, on the UGRC [2020 Census data page]({% link data/demographic/census/index.html %}#2020Census).